BraedenKuether/Capstone/README.md

 and leverages pyTorch.
 The financial data is provided through the IEX cloud api and you can create a free account
 <a href="https://www.iexcloud.io/core-data/"> here </a>.

+The website code is located in the backend folder and the machine learning model is located in the <a href="https://github.com/BraedenKuether/Capstone/tree/main/backend/osig/portfolio_analysis">portfolio analysis</a> folder under MLUtils.

 # Django Requirements
 <li> <a href ="https://pypi.org/project/mysqlclient/">mysqlclient</a>